iterative/dvc.org/public/static/docs/command-reference/pull.md

   (configured with the `core.config` config option) is used.

-- `-a`, `--all-branches` - determines the files to download by examining DVC-files all Git branches of the repository.
+- `-a`, `--all-branches` - determines the files to download by examining DVC-files in all Git branches instead of just those present in the current workspace.
 It's useful if branches are used to track experiments or project checkpoints.

 - `-T`, `--all-tags` - the same as `-a`, `--all-branches` but Git tags are used to save different experiments or project checkpoints.
 Note that both options